-We are food system consultants and design thinkers.
+We are food system consultants and designers.

 Community Food Lab works with municipalities, institutions, nonprofits, developers, corporations, design firms and individuals.